 1. Bring cruise documents and identification

-3. Try something new
+3. Try something you’ve never done before

-This cruise, we participated in a “selfie” race that sent us all over the ship, something we’ve never done before.
+Twenty-five years later and a lot wiser, we had a lot more fun on our most recent Royal Caribbean cruise.
+We participated in a “selfie” race that sent us all over the ship, something we’ve never done before.
 Every other group was in their 20s, but guess who won!

 4. Tip your server and cabin steward

 One of the worst cruise mistakes you can make is to not tip the crew.
 If you’re looking for first time cruise tips to save money, this isn’t the way to do it.
 Sorry!
 Most cruise lines are not US based, so they don’t have to pay staff the US minimum wage.
 When you skip the tip, the people serving you don’t get paid.

 For first time cruisers (and others who might not know), the cabin steward hauls luggage and maintains public areas around the cabins.
 Even those who hang the “do not disturb” sign all week still receive housekeeping services in the areas nearby.
 Servers work the buffet stations for breakfast and lunch, serving all guests at some point — even those who never eat in the main dining room.
 They do so much behind the scenes that not tipping just doesn’t make sense.

 5. Stick to your budget

 Of all the cruising information and tips I can offer, this one is most important: Stick to your budget!
 It doesn’t matter if your budget is $2,000 or $20,000, either.